 I am responsible for Crisis' political influencing work, communications, research into the causes of and solutions to homelessness, and for evaluation of our services.

-Sarah Farquhar, Director of Innovation and Enterprise joined Crisis in 2013.
+Sarah Farquhar, Director of Organisational Development, joined Crisis in 2013.
 Prior to this she had spent 12 years at Oxfam as a Director of their trading company in the UK and social enterprise in West Africa.

-I am responsible for developing Crisis' new strategy 2018-23, supporting innovation within the organisation and leading our shops and cafe teams.
+I am focused on ensuring Crisis has the culture, values and leadership we need to deliver our strategy, including increasingly demonstrating the influence of people with lived experience of homelessness.
+I am responsible for leading our shops, cafes, HR and innovation teams.
 It is a pleasure to work with talented people determined to make a positive difference to the lives of homeless people and resolve this injustice once and for all.

-Bex Pritchard has been Director of Operations for Crisis since August 2014.
-She has worked in the homelessness and social care sector for 27 years, holding service delivery and policy roles in voluntary organisations and commissioning posts for local authorities.
+Bex Pritchard, Director of Services, joined Crisis in August 2014.
+She has worked in the homelessness and social care sector for 30 years, holding service delivery and policy roles in voluntary organisations and commissioning posts for local authorities.
 She was a specialist adviser on ending rough sleeping and youth homelessness for central government.

 Steve has been Crisis’ Chair since 2011.
 He is the former Chief Executive of the National Grid and spent much of his early career with Exxon, where he held senior roles in refining, shipping and international gas.